carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 Drawbacks and limitations
 =========================

-* Code coverage does not handle stack unwinding in the presence of uncaught exceptions precisely.
-Consider the following function:
+* Code coverage does not handle unpredictable changes in control flow or stack unwinding in the presence of exceptions precisely.
+Consider the following
+  function:

   .. code-block:: cpp